 Foods to Pair with a Ruby Port: Blue cheese, milk chocolate and berry-based desserts.

-A Tawny Port is lighter in both color and body when compared to a Ruby Port and typically lies on the slightly sweeter side of the spectrum.
-As a tawny Port spends more time in oak, it’s color start to fade from ruby red to more ruby-orange or a "brick red," often reaching a deep amber or mahogany color by the time it's matured.
-As the aging process continues, a Tawny's taste will become nuttier and the flavors begin to develop the rich flavors of caramelized figs, dates and prunes compared to the fresh fruit factors found in a Ruby Port.
+A Tawny Port is a blend of older vintage wines, displaying a rich amber color.
+Tawnies typically lie on the slightly sweeter side of the spectrum.
+As a tawny port spends more time in oak, its color starts to fade from ruby red to more ruby-orange or a "brick red," often reaching a deep amber or mahogany color by the time it's matured.
+As the aging process continues, a Tawny's taste will become nuttier and the flavors develop the rich flavors of caramelized figs, dates and prunes compared to the fresh fruit factors found in a Ruby Port.
 On the label, the age is most commonly designated as 10, 20, or 30 years.
 These year designations are the average compilation of various vintages used in the Tawny Port blend, not the exact years the wine has been aged as a whole.
 Tawny Ports come in three different styles: Colheita, Crusted or Indicated Age.
-A Colheita Port is considered a Tawny port that is made from grapes that all share the same vintage year.
+A Colheita Port is considered a Tawny Port that is made from grapes that all share the same vintage year.
 While a Crusted Port is an unfiltered tawny that develops visible sediment, “crust,” and needs decanting before serving.
-Tawny ports that are made from grape blends that are older in average age are referred to as Indicated Age tawny Port.
+Tawny Ports that are made from grape blends that are older in average age are referred to as Indicated Age Tawny Port.

 Foods to Pair with a Tawny Port: Aged cheddar cheese, caramel apples or apple pie, dried fruit, milk or dark chocolate, cheesecake, tiramisu, pumpkin or pecan pie.

 A Vintage Port is a Port that is made of blended grapes, usually from various vineyards, which are all from the same vintage year.
 Historically, Vintage Ports are are only declared every three out of ten years on average.
 The best grapes, from the best vineyards in the best years come together to create a quality Vintage Port.
-These Ports typically spend about 6 months in oak and then goes unfiltered and unoxidized into a bottle for further aging.
-This further aging is typically to the tune of another 20 years!
-As a direct result of this long-term aging, you can expect a pretty heavy layer of sediment that requires decanting and a good bit of aeration to take place prior to consumption.
+These Ports typically spend about 6 months in oak and then go unfiltered into a bottle for further aging.
+This extended aging is typically to the tune of another 20 years or more!
+As a direct result of long-term aging, a pretty heavy layer of sediment forms that requires decanting and a good bit of aeration to take place prior to consumption.
 If Ruby Ports are the entry-level Port, then Vintage Ports represent the upper echelon both in style and cost.
-A classification that is common to to mistake with the "Vintage Port" designation is the "Late Bottled Vintage" Port (LBV).
+A classification that is common to mistake with the "Vintage Port" designation is the "Late Bottled Vintage" Port (LBV).
 This particular style of Port is made with grapes from a single vintage, but it has only aged 4-6 years in oak before it is bottled and released.
 Late Bottled Vintage Port is exceedingly popular in the UK today.